MemorEase/Frontend/README.md

 # Welcome

 This is our group project submission for CS 2250.
-We hope you enjoy.